jaydavis359/MS2-Culture-Night/README.md

 ### This website is for :

-* Visitors to the website are looking for information about the festival and the location of the evenst.
+* Visitors to the website are looking for information about the festival and the location of the events.
 * Hosting this website allows a branch of communication to those interested in the festival, who may not otherwise hear about it through print media, or radio.

 ### User Stories